nativescript-community/nativescript-health-data/README.md

 - The `name` can be one of the ['Available Data Types'](#available-data-types).
 - The accessType can be one of `read`, `write`, or `readAndWrite` (note that this plugin currently only supports reading data, but that will change).

+> iOS is a bit silly here: if you've only requested 'read' access, you'll never get a `true` response from this method.
+[Details here.](https://stackoverflow.com/a/29128231/2596974)

 ```typescript
 this.healthData.isAuthorized([<HealthDataType>{name: "steps", accessType: "read"}])